VERITAS-Observatory/EventDisplay_ReleaseTests_code/releasetests/sources/Crab/README.md

 Generates run lists for each minor epoch, atmospheres, zenith angle range.

-MSCW results should be processed all into one single directory.
+MSCW results should be processed all into one single directory (or: mscw files of Crab observations should be linked into one single directory).

-Run with:
+Generate links with:

 ```bash
 ./runlist_generator.sh <runparameter file>